blahberi/Yandi-Parazi/README.md

 ```

 ### Default Service Factory Method
 The default service factory method simply creates a new instance of the service and resolves its dependencies.
 Cornflakes will use the default service factory method if a custom factory method is not provided when registering a service.
-Cornflakes uses code generation to create the default service factory method, which provides high performance service instantiation and dependency resolution.
+Cornflakes uses the JIT to dynamically generate and compile the default service factory method, which provides high performance service instantiation and dependency resolution.
 For example, if we have the follwing service registration:
 ```csharp
 IServiceProvider serviceProvider = new ServiceProviderBuilder()